LabKey Sample Manager

 - Define QC states, and set QC states on study dataset data.

-- Module Loading Load file-based modules directly through the user interface without server restart.
+- Module Loading Load file-based modules on a production server directly through the user interface without restart.

-- Module Editing Edit module-based resources including SQL queries and R reports using the server user interface.
+- Module Editing Edit module-based resources including SQL queries and R reports using the server user interface on a development server.

 - Proxy Servlets - Configure Proxy Servlets to act as reverse proxies for external web applications.